9.1 What to Look For

 9.9 Vacuum Cleaners

 Popular for sucking up bits from a floor surface, and common on carpets, however also possible on hard floors and even hand-held ones for more upholstery areas.
-In addition, they can remove high-level cobwebs from say near the ceiling or behind hidden areas.
+In addition, they can remove high-level cobwebs from, say, near the ceiling or behind hidden areas.

-Two popular distinctions are upright and non-upright vacuum cleaner, along with varying motor powers and methods of holding and removing items in bags.
+Two popular distinctions are upright and non-upright vacuum cleaners, along with varying motor powers and methods of holding and removing items in bags.
 You can also have a variety of head parts, for example a large head for usual carpet cleaning, a smaller brush for corners, and small funnel head for under furniture.